Skip to main content

 Attributes

-• begin - This is the integer value for the location within the input data that contains the first character of the substring you want to return.
+The index location within the input data that contains the first character of the substring to return.
+If set to -1, the transform begins at character 0.

-• If end is -1 or not provided at all, the substring transform returns everything up to the end of the input string.
+The index location within the input data where the substring ends (exclusive).
+If -1 or not provided, the transform returns everything up to the end of the input string.

 Examples